Nihahi Creek, on the west side of Nihahi Ridge, is a unique hiking adventure in Elbow Valley, Kananaskis Country, Alberta, Canada.

-Today they are full and sufficiently deep to make the unfortunate experience humiliating.
+Today they are full and sufficiently deep to make the unfortunate experience more humiliating.
 Many of the walls and ledges are wet and slick.
 Caution is required.
 In the sun it is warm, but inside the shady canyon it can be quite cool, so layering up and down may be frugal to balance effort and temperature.

 Apparently some of the small black stones guard a secret.
 Shattering these small, black stones by throwing them against larger ones will release foul-smelling gas when they break.
 Gas is trapped inside some of the black rocks.
 The pungent odor of hydrogen sulfide is undeniable.
 Who knew?

-Following lunch in the warm sun, the hike continues down through the canyon past fascinating rocky terrain until eventual arrive at the top of the waterfall near beginning where risk clearly outweighs reward.
+Following lunch in the warm sun, the hike continues down through the canyon past fascinating rocky terrain until eventual arrival at the top of the waterfall near beginning where risk clearly outweighs reward.
 A short backtrack leads to a location where a scramble is sensible to climb up and out of the canyon to the Nihahi Creek trail about 100 m above.

 The strenuous scramble is best executed on separate parallel routes so there will be no danger of the lead person accidentally dislodging loose rock onto a person beneath.
 A right turn at the trail provides return to the trail-head on the same route used for access.

 There are trail alternatives for return to the main trail.
 Back at the main trail there is an alternative to cross the main trail and follow the creek to where it joins the Elbow River.
 This is an excellent place to relax and bask in the sun beside the Elbow River.
-The music created by fast running water, combined with the rich aroma of the forest creates a relaxing ambiance.
+Music created by fast running water, combined with the rich aroma of the forest creates a relaxing ambiance.

 A network of rustic trail allows passage along the edge of the Elbow River where surrounding mountains loom above the opposite shoreline.